webmastersmith/WGU_Cloud_Computing/D276_Web_Development_Foundations/Web_Developement_Foundations.md

 - **iframe**
   - inline frame used to embed another document inside html document.
-- **XML**
-  - describe data elements.
-  - enhance structure and navigation of data.
-  - Allows easy interchange of data with other applications.
 - **block elements**
   - starts on a new line, always takes up the full width.
   - starts a new container.